Prentice Cooper: Governor

-Along with defense mobilization, Cooper increased funding for state schools, and implemented a program that provided free textbooks for children in grades 1 through 3.
-He also increased aid to the elderly, established a system of tuberculosis hospitals, and acquired land for state parks and state forests.
-He cut the state payroll and placed taxes on alcohol, and managed to reduce the state debt by $21 million.

-In January 1941, a Cooper-supported bill calling for a repeal of the state's poll tax was introduced in the state legislature, but was defeated.
-In 1943, the repeal passed, but was thrown out by the Tennessee Supreme Court.
+Along with defense mobilization, Cooper increased funding for state schools and implemented a program that provided free textbooks for children in grades 1 through 3.
+He increased aid to the elderly, established a system of tuberculosis hospitals, and acquired land for state parks and state forests.
+He cut the state payroll and placed taxes on alcohol, and he managed to reduce the state debt by $21 million.
+In January 1941, a Cooper-supported bill calling for a repeal of the state's poll tax was introduced in the state legislature but was defeated.
+In 1943, the repeal passed but was thrown out by the Tennessee Supreme Court.

 Later life

 Cooper was among 12 nominated at the 1944 Democratic National Convention to serve as Franklin D. Roosevelt's running mate in the presidential election that year, receiving 26 votes.
-In 1946, Cooper was appointed U.S. Ambassador to Peru by President Truman.
-He convinced Peru to repay an outstanding loan to the United States, and had a reputation as a frugal entertainer.
+In 1946, Cooper was appointed U.S. Ambassador to Peru by President Harry Truman.
+He convinced Peru to repay an outstanding loan to the United States and had a reputation as a frugal entertainer.
 An Argentine newspaper accused Cooper of inciting a rebellion by APRA members in Callao in October 1948 (the rebellion took place several months after Cooper had left office), but Cooper adamantly denied any involvement.